 If your internet connection is unstable or ‘weak’, Google Photos might not be able to display all your photos properly, especially if they’re all on the cloud, and not in your device storage.

 So, before moving on, make sure you’re properly connected to the internet.
 In case you notice any issues, check out this article for additional solutions.

 Solution 3 – Disable Data Saver

 Speaking of the internet connection, if you’re on a cellular network with the Data Saver on, Google Photos might not work properly, because it’ll try to save as much data as possible.
 So, if you want to access your photos while using the cellular data, go on and disable Data Saver.

 Just keep in mind, accessing Google Photos without a data saver can eat up a huge chunk of your data if you have a lot of photos/videos to upload, so handle it with care.

 Here’s how to disable Data Saver in Android:

 Solution 4 – Clear the app cache and data

-I know clearing the app cache and data is a generic solution, but it really helps sometimes.
+I know clearing the app cache and data is a generic solution, but it definitely helps sometimes.
 So, it won’t hurt if you try it, in case no other workaround resolves the issue.

 Here’s how to clear Google Photo cache in Android: